vepeter/kubernetes-the-hard-way/docs/15-smoke-test.md

   --from-literal="mykey=mydata"
 ```

-Print a hexdump of the `kubernetes-the-hard-way` secret stored in etcd:
+Print a hexdump of the `kubernetes-the-hard-way` secret stored in etcd on a `master-*` node:

 ```
 sudo ETCDCTL_API=3 etcdctl get \